Sheemzy/mini-minipic/doc/python_tools.md

 with `<x.y>` the version of Python.
 By instance, `python3.12`.
-Note you have to source the activation script if you are in a new terminal.
+Note you have to source the activation script if you are in a new terminal (and in a Slurm job).

 </details>

 ## `mini-run` command

-The command `mini-run` is used to build miniPIC for a selection of setups, to execute it and to validate its results.
+The `mini-run` command is used to build miniPIC for a selection of setups, to execute it and to validate its results.
 For validation, `mini-run` calls the same functions as `mini-validate` internally.

 You can get some help with: